cpitman/cpitman.github.io/_posts/2017-03-16-waiting-for-remote-systems-in-a-jenkins-pipeline.md

 ```

 Testing this with curl we would execute `curl -X POST $callback_url`.
 Since we don't have to muck with authorization or CSRF, that's all that would be required.
 Any system that supports callbacks would then be easy to integrate with!

+**Update:** I've released a Jenkins Plugin that works like this, see [this update post](/jenkins/cicd/2017/03/31/waiting-for-remote-systems-in-a-jenkins-pipeline-now-easier.html) for details!